Pooyan Doozandeh, PhD

 A Job Video

-2020 – 2022: In this research I investigated the possible use of video on creating online job descriptions [11].
-The question is whether embedding a short video of a job and a day of life of an employee can influence job-seekers' attitude toward that job and organization, and whether it has any effect on job-seekers' decision to pursue employment in that job and organization.
-The results from this research informs hiring managers of whether and how to use videos in online job descriptions.
+2020 – 2022: I investigated the possible use of video on creating online job descriptions [11].
+The question was whether embedding a short video of a job and a day of life of an employee could influence job-seekers' attitude toward that job and organization, and whether it could have any effect on job-seekers' decision to pursue employment in that job and organization.
+The results from this research informed hiring managers of whether and how to use videos in online job descriptions.

 Designing Training Simulators